joshdev15/neovim/README.md

 :Mason
 ```

-Which will allow you to install: LSP, Linterns and Formatters of many languages
+Which will allow you to install: LSP, Linterns and Formatters
-for your editor through a fairly comfortable interface.
-Which will make its use
+of many languages for your editor through a fairly comfortable
-much easier.
+interface.
+Which will make its use much easier.

 ### Treesitter

+**Important**

+If you are running MacOS with Apple Silicon processors
+(M1, M2 or M3), you need to install the tree-packages from
+a terminal that is not running Rosetta, because it will
+generate errors.

-Then I highly recommend installing Treesitter, which helps improve syntax
+Then I highly recommend installing Treesitter, which helps
-highlighting of many languages
+improve syntax highlighting of many languages

 You can do it with the following command: